Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Variability of the ExtEEV in TESS data

 Figure \ref{fig:tess-peri-all}b shows that there are some peaks at high frequencies that are harmonics of two frequencies, $\sim$0.550\,{\cd} and $\sim$1.266\,{\cd}.
 Therefore, we checked a possible contamination by nearby variable stars.
 Using the OGLE catalogue of eclipsing binaries \citep{2016AcA....66..421P}, we found that these signals occur as a result of contamination by two nearby eclipsing binaries, OGLE-LMC-ECL-15664 = MACHO 80.7443.1746 (EB\#1, $P_{\rm orb}=1.8189$\,d), separated by 27$\arcsec$ from the ExtEEV, and OGLE-LMC-ECL-15785 = MACHO 80.7564.37 (HD\,269548, EB\#2, $P_{\rm orb}=1.5796$\,d), separated by 88$\arcsec$ from the ExtEEV.
 Phased light curves of these two eclipsing binaries extracted from our TESS light curve (Fig.\,\ref{fig:EBs}) match the morphology of their light curves obtained by the OGLE team.
 Some differences for EB\#1 can be explained by the apsidal motion in this system \citep{2020A&A...640A..33Z}.
 Both systems are relatively bright ($V =$\,15.8 and 15.6\,mag, respectively), which explains why they contaminate the light curve of the ExtEEV.

-It can be already seen in Fig.\,\ref{fig:tess-peri-all}a, but is evident from Fig.\,\ref{fig:tess-peri-all}b, that a large-amplitude $n=25$ TEO is present in the light curve of the ExtEEV.
+It can already be seen in Fig.\,\ref{fig:tess-peri-all}a, but is evident from Fig.\,\ref{fig:tess-peri-all}b, that a large-amplitude $n=25$ TEO is present in the light curve of the ExtEEV.
 It was detected by Jaya19 and recently confirmed by Jaya21.
-After subtracting this TEO and applying some mild detrending which removed signal at the lowest frequencies, we obtained frequency spectrum which is shown in Fig.\,\ref{fig:tess-peri-all}c.
-The spectrum shows three additional TEOs, at $n=23, 41$, and 230.
+After subtracting this TEO and applying some mild detrending which removed the signal at the lowest frequencies, we obtained the frequency spectrum which is shown in Fig.\,\ref{fig:tess-peri-all}c.
+The spectrum shows three additional TEOs at $n=23, 41$, and 230.
 The $n=41$ TEO was already found by Jaya21.
 These authors also indicated the possibility of the presence of the $n=23$, but it appeared in the frequency spectrum of the light curve confined to out-of-heartbeat phases, so it could have been an orbital alias.
-The $n=230$ TEO at frequency 7.006\,{\cd} is a new finding.
-This high-$n$ TEO has its own harmonic at frequency 14.012\,{\cd} (Fig.\,\ref{fig:tess-peri-all}e), which results in an unusual light curve (Fig.\,\ref{fig:n230-phased-lc}).
-We estimated the probability that this TEO is a self-excited mode, occurring by chance near the harmonic of the orbital frequency.
-Taking into account the error of the orbital frequency, $\sigma_{f_{\rm orb}} = 1.02\,\times\,10^{-7}$\,{\cd} the probability of detecting self-excited mode with random frequency within $\pm 3\sigma_{f_{\rm orb}}$ around $n={\rm 230}$ can be estimated as $6\,\times\,230\,\times\,\sigma_{f_{\rm orb}}/f_{\rm orb}\approx4.6\,\times\,10^{-3}$.
-Hence, the probability is very low, which can be also judged comparing the separation of harmonics with the width of peaks in Figs.\,\ref{fig:tess-peri-all}d and e.
+The $n=230$ TEO at the frequency 7.006\,{\cd} is a new finding.
+This high-$n$ TEO has its own harmonic at the frequency 14.012\,{\cd} (Fig.\,\ref{fig:tess-peri-all}e), which results in an unusual light curve (Fig.\,\ref{fig:n230-phased-lc}).
+We estimated the probability that this TEO is a self-excited mode in some contaminating star or the secondary, occurring by chance near the harmonic of the orbital frequency.
+Taking the error of the orbital frequency into account, $\sigma_{f_{\rm orb}} = 1.02\,\times\,10^{-7}$\,{\cd}, the probability of detecting a self-excited mode with random frequency within $\pm 3\sigma_{f_{\rm orb}}$ around $n={\rm 230}$ can be estimated as equal to $6\,\times\,230\,\times\,\sigma_{f_{\rm orb}}/f_{\rm orb}\approx4.6\,\times\,10^{-3}$.
+Hence, the probability is very low, which can also be judged by comparing the separation of the harmonics with the width of peaks in Figs.\,\ref{fig:tess-peri-all}d and e.
+The frequency of 7.006\,{\cd} is neither a harmonic of EB\#1 or EB\#2 nor do the OGLE $I$-band light curves show coherent variability with this frequency.
+We therefore conclude that it is a bona fide TEO.
 The $n=230$ TEO is discussed in detail in Sect.~\ref{sect:why-teo-230}.